-Teams will be equally divided into two pools.
+Teams will be equally divided into 2 pools.
 In each pool, a single round robin system will be used.

-At the conclusion of the round robin, the top four teams from each pool will play against each other in quarter-final games: A1 versus B4, B2 versus A3 (winners to semi-final 1), B1 versus A4, A2 versus B3, (winners to semi-final 2).
-The two highest ranked (from the Pool phase) losing teams will playoff for 5/6.
-The two lowest ranked (from the Pool phase) losing teams will playoff for 7/8.
+At the conclusion of the round robin, the top 4 teams from each pool will play against each other in quarter-final games: A1 versus B4, B2 versus A3 (winners to semi-final 1), B1 versus A4, A2 versus B3, (winners to semi-final 2).
+The 2 highest ranked (from the Pool phase) losing teams will playoff for 5/6.
+The 2 lowest ranked (from the Pool phase) losing teams will playoff for 7/8.
 (Note: ranking at the end of the pool phase will be based on IBSA Rule 49).
-The winners of the two semi-finals will play for the championship.
-The losers of the two semi-finals will play for third and fourth place respectively.
+The winners of the 2 semi-final games will play for the championship.
+The losers of the 2 semi-final games will play for 3d and 4th places.

-48.7 Format for Women's Paralympic Competition
+49.7 Format for Women's Paralympic Competition

-Teams will be equally divided into two pools.
+Teams will be equally divided into 2 pools.
 In each pool, a single round robin system will be used.

-At the conclusion of the round robin, the top four teams from each pool will play against each other in quarter-final games: C1 versus D4, D2 versus C3 (winners to semi-final 1), D1 versus C4, C2 versus D3, (winners to semi-final 2).
-The two highest ranked (from the Pool phase) losing teams will playoff for 5/6.
-The two lowest ranked (from the Pool phase) losing teams will playoff for 7/8.
+At the conclusion of the round robin, the top 4 teams from each pool will play against each other in quarter-final games: C1 versus D4, D2 versus C3 (winners to semi-final 1), D1 versus C4, C2 versus D3, (winners to semi-final 2).
+The 2 highest ranked (from the Pool phase) losing teams will playoff for 5/6.
+The 2 lowest ranked (from the Pool phase) losing teams will playoff for 7/8.
 (Note: ranking at the end of the pool phase will be based on IBSA Rule 49).
-The winners of the two semi-finals will play for the championship.
-The losers of the two semi-finals will play for third and fourth place respectively.
+The winners of the 2 semi-final games will play for the championship.
+The losers of the 2 semi-final games will play for 3d and 4th places.